-Active ʻĀina Protection Projects
+Active ʻĀina Transactions

-We strive to protect entire landscapes, establishing reciprocal relationships with the land as Hawaiʻi’s ancestors did - safeguarding clean water, maintaining habitat connectivity for native species, and ensuring functional connectivity of cultural sites.
+We strive to protect entire landscapes and reconnect Hawai’i’s people to ‘āina, establishing reciprocal relationships with the land as Hawaiʻi’s ancestors did - safeguarding clean water, nourishing ‘āina that provides healthy food for our local communities, maintaining habitat connectivity for native species, and ensuring functional access to cultural sites.

 Growing Hawaiʻi’s Farms